EpiCENTR-Lab/QDNAseq-Genome-Integrity/README.md

-# EpiCENTR — Checking genome integrity using low-pass whole-genome sequencing and QDNAseq
+# Checking genome integrity using low-pass whole-genome sequencing and QDNAseq

 ## Overview